-In some situations you want to enumerate your resources with increasing counter or use global sequences for your app needs.
+In some situations you want to enumerate your resources with an increasing counter or use global sequences for your app needs.
 Aidbox provides handy access to PostgreSQL sequences through REST API.
 Values generated by this API are transactional and safe to use in concurrent environment.

 You can create named sequence by posting PGSequence resource.
-We use explicit naming for sequences, so id element is required!
+We use explicit naming for sequences, so the id element is required!

 create-sequence.yamlPOST /PGSequenceid: pt_seq

 sequence name; only lower case, digits and _ are allowed in name

 Now you can move sequence forward transactionally and reserve the next value:

 You can get a range of values by providing the count parameter in the body.

 POST /PGSequence/pt_seqcount: 5# response 200id: pt_seqvalues: [2,3,4,5,6]

 You can read the current state of sequence without incrementing it with

 GET /PGSequence/pt_seq# response 200id: pt_seqvalue: 1